Chapter 1: Pilot: Running

 He kept running.
 His legs were burning.
 He couldn't almost breath, but he still could hear them not too far, trying to catch him again.
 'No, no, no', he almost whimpered inside his mind.
 He couldn't go back again there.
 There had to be someone who may help him.
 A voice in his mind whispered Sire, but he didn't understand it.
 He didn't have time to that, though.
 The soldiers were getting close.
 He must find a place to hide.
 And then...

 'Hey, it's ok boy.'
 Someone helped him to his feet, and he lifted his eyes of the concrete, worrying his bottom lip.
 There was something about that new people that felt...familiar.
-Like he should know them, but didn't matter how he tried, he couldn't make their names out.
+Like he should know them, but didn't matter how much he tried, he couldn't make their names out.
 A smiling young woman, with beautiful long hair, knelt in front of him.

 'Hi!
 I'm Dawn.
 What's your name?'
 He took a small step back of her.
-He didn't know who he could trust, not after what the soldiers had made to him...
+He didn't know who he could trust, not after what the soldiers had done to him...
 With wide eyes he looked at his back, having remembered his enemy just then.
 However, to his surprise, they weren't there.
 He looked warily around, but he couldn't see them, or smell them.

 'Slayer', he growled before he was overwhelmed by his fear and vampet out startling the Scoobie Gang.
 Buffy stared at the little vampire-kid growling at her.
 There was only someone who could make that single word sounds like the worst insult.